fjguipen/lms-backend-graphql/README.md

 ### First time deployment

-This script will initializate the dabase with the data model and run the server
+This script will **initializate the dabase** with the data model and **start the server**, so you don't need to run any other command unless you stop the containers:

 With npm: